Brisbane skyline at sunset, Australia

 Why should you stay in Kangaroo Point?

 Despite the high population, there are plenty of gorgeous green spaces in Kangaroo Point.
 These come with some of the best city-centre views; taking a walk along the bridge is a must-do for getting the ultimate Instagram shot!
-The Storey Bridge Hotel is a great spot for a drink
+The Storey Bridge Hotel is a great spot for a drink.

 What should you consider?

-It can take some time to get from Kangaroo Point to the Central Business District and South Bank; if you want to hit all the main attractions, it can be quite inconvenient.
+It can take some time to get from Kangaroo Point to the Central Business District and South Bank; if you want to hit all the major attractions, it can be quite inconvenient.
 Kangaroo Point is definitely more for the live-like-a-local crowd.

 Our Recommendations In Kangaroo Point